thephpleague/url/4.0/components/host.md

 $host->getLabel(23, 'now'); //returns 'now'
 ~~~

 The method returns the value of a specific offset.
-If the offset does not exists it will return the value specified by the second `$default` argument.
+If the offset does not exists it will return the value specified by the second `$default` argument or `null`.

 ## Modifying the host